|

 state."

-elements installed.
-2. LESS THAN 50 PERCENT EFFICIENCY without
+LESS THAN 50 PERCENT EFFICIENCY without reflectors.
+3. VERY

-reflectors.
-3. VERY UNPREDICTABLE PATTERNS, GAIN, REJECTION AND OTHER
+UNPREDICTABLE PATTERNS, GAIN, REJECTION AND OTHER FACTORS due to

 reflectors!